 time sudo apt-fast install --download-only libreoffice

 The --download-only flag downloads packages without installing them, allowing fair comparison.
-Consequently, APT-Fast typically achieves 2-5x faster downloads depending on connection quality and mirror availability.
+In many situations, APT-Fast delivers noticeably faster downloads, often several times quicker than standard APT depending on connection quality and mirror availability.

 When to Use Regular APT Instead